 This course is a study of human society with emphasis on customs, groups, organizations, colleges, classes, and social processes.
 The course is also designed as an introduction to the discipline and methods of sociology.
+This course may be available via distance education delivery methods.
 Outside work required.